Do You Need A Bunkie Board? Prepare For A Quality Sleep

 Nevertheless, a flat Bunkie board would reduce the pad’s breathability, resulting in mildew and moisture build-up within the pad.

-Slatted bed foundations function as ventilation and solid support supplier, yet the gaps existing in the slats could damage your mattress and decrease its lifespan.
+Slatted bed foundations function as ventilation and solid support suppliers, yet the slats’ gaps could damage your mattress and decrease its lifespan.

 One of the best ways to deter the pad from fitting into those gaps is to let a Bunkie sit on the slats’ top.
 That way, you can maintain its functionality and structure.